-In January 2017, the Land Conservation and Development Commission (LCDC) updated the greenhouse gases GHG reduction rules and targets for Oregon's metropolitan areas.
-However, current state rules (as of early 2019) requires only Portland Metro to develop and adopt a plan that reduces future emissions of GHGs from light vehicles.
-For the other metropolitan areas in Oregon, determining future GHGs and developing plans to reduce GHGs is voluntary.
-ODOT and LCDC does offer assistance if a metropolitan area opts to do a strategic assessment for reducing GHG
+In January 2017, the Land Conservation and Development Commission (LCDC) updated the greenhouse gases (GHG) reduction rules and targets for Oregon's metropolitan areas.
+Current state rules (as of 2019) require only Portland Metro to develop and adopt a plan that reduces future emissions of GHGs from light vehicles.
+For the other metropolitan areas in Oregon, plans to reduce GHGs are voluntary.
+In the past, ODOT and LCDC have provided assistance if a metropolitan area chose to do a strategic assessment for reducing GHG.
+In 2018 staff from SKATS, city of Salem and others MPOs and local jurisdictions participated on a rule making advisory committees created to develop changes to the Transportation Planning Rule - primarily concerning GHG reduction -- however those rule changes were not adopted by LCDC.